Overhead Patient Lifts

-What to Expect Working with Gamburd, Inc.
+What to Expect When Working

 The process begins with a free home evaluation performed by one of Gamburd’s skilled consultants.
 The evaluation includes a complete measure of the area in question as well as an interview with patient and their caregivers to go over functions of daily living, barriers in their home, safety precautions and health concerns.
 This interview and measure will serve as a basis for the configuration of the lift and ultimately the proposal Gamburd will provide.
 The proposal will be itemized and will include a schematic to give you an idea of what it will look like and how it will operate.
 Your Gamburd consultant will then schedule a follow up meeting to discuss the proposal and plans for installation.
 Because of the custom nature of the product, installation will vary from 1-7 business days depending on the configuration and complexity of the project.

 Several options available when choosing an overhead patient lift